peternara/VTON-SCFA-try-on/README.md

 # VTON-SCFA
 The official implementation of the paper "VTON-SCFA: A Virtual Try-On Network Based on the Semantic Constraint and Flow Aligning".

+## The experimental code is currently being sorted out as it is rather messy.

 <br/><br/>
 ![VTON-SCFA](./teaser.png)
 ## Requirements